-National Occupational Therapy Certification Exam (NOTCE)
+National Occupational Therapy Certification Examination (NOTCE)

-The purpose of the National Occupational Therapy Certification Examination (NOTCE) is to assess the written application of academic knowledge and professional behaviour of individuals entering the occupational therapy profession in Canada.
-Successful completion of the National Occupational Therapy Certification Examination allows candidates to meet:
+The National Occupational Therapy Certification Examination (NOTCE) assesses the written application of academic knowledge and professional behaviour of individuals entering the occupational therapy profession in Canada.
+Successful completion of the NOTCE is a registration requirement for regulatory organizations (excluding Quebec).

 Each province has a provincial regulatory organization responsible for regulating the practice of occupational therapy.
 Please contact the regulatory organization for the province in which you wish to work to obtain its specific requirements.

 Successful completion of the NOTCE does not allow you to practice in the US or internationally without meeting that country’s requirements.

 It is strongly recommended that you read the NOTCE Resource Manual to learn about the development of the exam, view the blueprint and obtain a list of helpful resources to prepare for the exam.
 NOTCE study resources are available and designed for different learning styles.